How to Write Blog Post with ChatGPT (Dos And Don’ts)

 Example of a spun piece of content

-Not only is it unethical to do this, but it doesn’t really make any sense.
+Not only is it unethical to do this, but it doesn’t make sense.
 At least it won’t give you success in search engines.

-ChatGPT can indeed help you rephrase and rewrite the text.
-But using it to spin other people’s content simply results in replicating the original post without adding anything to the internet.
+ChatGPT can help you rephrase and rewrite the text.
+But using it to spin other people’s content simply results in replicating the original post without adding to the internet.
+This always prevents your content from ranking on search results.

 Search engines like Google prioritize content that is fresh, informative, and engaging.